openstack-archive/validations-common/README.rst

 .. code-block:: console

     $ mkvirtualenv validations-common
-    $ pip install validations-common
+    $ python3 -m pip install validations-common

 Installation with package manager
 ---------------------------------

-Alternativelly it is possible to install validations-common using package manager.
+Alternatively it is possible to install validations-common using package manager.

-Such as `yum`...
+Such as `yum` or `dnf`...

 .. code-block:: console

-    $ yum install validations-common
+    $ yum|dnf install validations-common

 or the more modern `dnf`.